-- Follow the New Submission link if you are accessing the system for the first time; otherwise go to step 4.
+- Follow the Register participant or New Submission link if you are accessing the system for the first time; otherwise go to step 4.

 - Fill-in the details (authors, title, abstract, keywords, etc.) related to the paper and submit the form; it is important to select a strong password.

 - You will receive an email with a unique paper ID; this will be used for completing the submission process and also during registration.
 Please check your spam folder if you didn’t receive an email.